nnamanikester/oya-send/README.md

-# Server-tutorial
+# OYA SEND
-This is a Fintech app built with NodeJS and Azure Api for Face recognition Authentication.
+*This is a Fintech app built with NodeJS and Azure Api for Face recognition Authentication.*

 ## Dependences
 - [Express](https://www.npmjs.com/package/express)